igor-feoktistov/terraform-provider-flexbot/tools/flexbot-cli/README.md

         fqdn: k8s-node1.example.com
         # IPAM allocates IP for node interface
         subnet: 192.168.1.0/24
-        # ipRange (optional) will be used instead of subnet to allocate IP from.
+        # ipRange (optional) will be used by IPAM instead of subnet to allocate IP from.
         # ipRange start/end IP's should match respective start/end IP's in Infoblox IP range
         #ipRange: 192.168.1.1-192.168.1.64
         gateway: 192.168.1.1